seatable/seatable-admin-docs/docs/config/dtable_web_settings.md

 # Choices can be found here:
 # https://en.wikipedia.org/wiki/List_of_tz_zones_by_name
 # although not all choices may be available on all operating systems.
-# The time zone should be the same as the system time zone.
 # Otherwise there may be problems with the export or data processing
 # of the date-column.
 # Here some examples: